cmayrhuber/raspi-workspace/README.md

 ![pavucontrol](img/pavucontrol.png)

-Now you can add back a different Volume control applet to the pandel, by right clicking on an empty space in the panel and selecting Add/remove panel enties.
+Now you can add back a different Volume control applet to the panel, by right clicking on an empty space in the panel and selecting Add/remove panel entities.
 Choose Add and select _Volume Control_ - not _Volume Control (Alsa/BT)_.

 After adding the Volume Control to the panel you can configure it's settings: